 - The stream write methods described in this section write directly to the database when you write to the output stream.
 You do not need to run an UPDATE to write the data.
 However, you need to call close or flush to ensure all changes are written.
 CLOBs and BLOBs are transaction controlled.
 After writing to either, you must commit the transaction for the changes to be permanent.
 BFILEs are not transaction controlled.
-Once you write to them the changes are permanent, even if the transaction is rolled back, unless the external file system does something else. - When writing to or reading from a CLOB, the JDBC drivers perform all character set conversions for you.
+Once you write to them the changes are permanent, even if the transaction is rolled back, unless the external file system does something else. - When writing to or reading from a CLOB or an NCLOB, the JDBC drivers perform all character set conversions for you. - When reading a LOB using any of the getXXX methods described in the section, the returned stream fetches blocks of data from the database needed.
+The entire LOB is not fetched all at once, which makes it practical to read very large LOBs.